-Spring or Fall (3-4) Staff.
+Spring or Fall (1-4) Staff.

 This course provides students a hands-on, in-depth look at an issue of environmental science and policy.
 The topics to be considered will be announced prior to the beginning of the semester.
-The course is primarily designed for senior concentrators or minors.
+The course is primarily designed for senior majors or minors.
+ENSP 440 can be repeated for credit if the topic changes.